 Is PLOS integrated with any repositories?

-PLOS has a Data Repository Integration Partner Program that integrates our submission process with partner data repositories to better support data sharing and author compliance of the PLOS data policy.
+PLOS partners with repositories to support data sharing and compliance with the PLOS data policy.
 Our submission system is integrated with partner repositories to ensure that the article and its underlying data are paired, published together and linked.
-The integration facilitates deposition of data alongside article submission, which may also facilitate consideration and peer review of submissions.
+Current partners include Dryad and FlowRepository.

 Partner repositories may have a data submission fee.
 PLOS is not able to cover this fee and authors are under no obligation to use any specific repository.
 PLOS does not gain financially from our association with any integrated partners.
-More information on the program can be found here.

 How do I deposit data with a data repository integration partner?